1. What will my child’s typical day be like? (Three-year old)

 In our three year old classrooms we have nine children with two teachers

 and a parent help.
-The 4-year-old and Pre-K classrooms have three
+The 4-year-old and Pre-K classrooms have 10-18 children with two

 4. How many children attend each day?